Christendom Condemned Links

 Christianity has misapplied so much of what Jesus said, causing us to shift our emphasis away from accepting ourselves as we really are and concentrating on understanding what he said.
 Instead, it has shifted the emphasis to being concerned with remanufacturing ourselves to fit someone else's arbitrary, artificial standard.
 Christianity has totally misapplied his words about sin and sinning, the Parousia, marriage, divorce, denying him, loving him, the Holy Spirit, the Kingship of the heavens, righteousness, the scriptures and the law, etc., ad nauseam.

-In the allegory of the Garden of Eden the disenchantment of the universe began for humanity when Adam chose to be afraid.
-Probably, it really began a long time ago when our forefathers failed to choose equality and began to resent their inferiority, and inaugurated the downward spiral for our family of human beings.
+In the allegory of the Garden of Eden the disenchantment of the universe began for humanity when Adam chose to be afraid, afraid of meeting and talking with God.
+Probably, it really began a long time ago when our forefathers failed to choose equality and began to resent their falsely accepted inferiority, and inaugurated the downward spiral for our family of human beings.

 A disenchanted universe is, at the same time, a universe or world vulnerable to control and power manipulation.
 Any theology that conceives of the universe as being governed by a set detailed plan or chronological agenda that reduces its various riches to the drab application of general laws thereby becomes an instrument of domination.
 And certain men, intended to be enchanted dwellers and adventurers in the world, in the name of Christianity have set themselves up as dominators of it and rulers of other men.